provenance-io/cosmos-sdk/x/sanction/spec/01_concepts.md

 ### Conflicting Messages in a Proposal

-When a proposal has multiple messages, they are processed in the order they appear listed in the proposal.
+When a proposal has multiple messages, they are processed in the order they are listed in the proposal.
 So if a governance proposal contains both a `MsgSanction` and `MsgUnsanction`, and one or more addresses are listed in both, then, the last message they're in takes precedence.